 - "routes" displays information about the MINT network routes. - "swg" used in the case when switching groups are used.
 Displays information about the current connections of this node in the context of the switching groups created in the network.
-It shows in which groups the nodes are neighbors. - "fulf" the previous two arguments combined output. - "detail" for each individual connection to the neighbor node, displays information about the distance to the node, the download of the up and down links, the connection cost, the main neighbor node IP address. - "-m" displays input/output signal levels relative to the minimum rate.
-By default, it is displayed relative to the current - "-a" displays only the active (connected) neighbors, without candidates, applicants and static links.
+It shows in which groups the nodes are neighbors. - "full" the previous two arguments combined output. - "detail" for each individual connection to the neighbor node, displays information about the distance to the node, the download of the up and down links, the connection cost, the main neighbor node IP address. - "-m" displays input / output signal levels relative to the minimum rate.
+By default, it is displayed relative to the current rate. - "-a" displays only the active (connected) neighbors, without candidates, applicants and static links.

-Allows to save data about MINT network neighbor nodes to the device memory that allows to compare it state in future.

-- "N" save number in the range from 1 to 8. - "list" displays the list of the previously save records, maximum 8. - "save ["Comment"]" saves data about current device links, "Comment" text comment. - "diff [cost|hops|name]" displays the differences between the current state of the neighbor nodes and the state saved under the number "N".
+snap[shot] [N] [list save ["Comment"] diff [cost hops name]] [fix MAC [MAC] del] Allows to save data about MINT network neighbor nodes to the device memory that allows to compare it state in future. • "N" - save number in the range from 1 to 8. • "list" - displays the list of the previously save records, maximum 8. • "save ["Comment"]" - saves data about current device links, "Comment" - text comment. • "diff [cost hops name]" - displays the differences between the current state of the neighbor nodes and the state saved under the number "N".
 Displays information about added and missing devices by default.
-Following details can be displayed: - "cost" changes in routes costs; - "hops" changes in hops number of the shortest route; - "name" changes in devices names. - "del" deletes the save with the specified number. - "fix MAC" allows to add or remove the device with the specified MAC address from the saved data under the number "N".
+Following details can be displayed: • "cost" - changes in routes costs; • "hops" - changes in hops number of the shortest route; • "name" - changes in devices names. • "del" - deletes the save with the specified number. • "fix MAC" - allows to add or remove the device with the specified MAC address from the saved data under the number "N". -[no]colormap Displays information about the current connections of this node in the same way as the "map" parameter, applying to the neighbors the color indication depending on the signal level between the current device and the neighbor node, as well as the number of retries and transmission errors. -cluster N NAME Allows to combine devices that are in close proximity to each other to the single cluster for easy display on the map. • "N" - cluster sequence number. • "NAME" - cluster name.

--[no]colormap

-Displays information about the current connections of this node in the same way as the "map" parameter, applying to the neighbors the color indication depending on the signal level between the current device and the neighbor node, as well as the number of retries and transmission errors.